Long Term Care Administration Curriculum

 According to information from the U.S. Bureau of Labor Statistics, there will be 16% growth in employment in this field from 2006-2016.

 Please pay attention to pre-requisites for required courses.

 Long Term Care Administration (GERO 4170) is typically offered in the spring of odd years.
-It was offered in spring of 2011.
-It is scheduled to be offered again in spring of 2013.

 It is recommended that Gerontology: LTC Administration majors take the following courses early in their college careers because they are pre-requisites for upper level major requirements: